t1m0thyj/omp-zowe-python-sdk-mentorship/Design Document/Soumik-Dutta-Design-Document.md

 }
 ```
 First it tries to load credentials based on config_file_location, if it fails, then it tries to load global config credentials.

+### Task 3 - Session Class
+Write a new Session Manager class that will receive profile properties from PM and create different session types:
+- Basic: Username and Password
+- Token

+Timeline to implement: July 11 - July 17
-### Task 3 - Load profiles from zowe.config.user.json file
+### Task 4 - Load profiles from zowe.config.user.json file
 Zowe User Configs are there to override the Currently Loaded Team Config.
 The path of the file will be loaded in the same way as the Zowe Team Config.

-Timeline to implement: July 11 - July 17
+Timeline to implement: July 22 - July 28
-### Task 4 - Merge global config with project config
+### Task 5 - Merge global config with project config
 There can be two types of configs:
 - Project Config - Specific to a particular project
 - Global Config - Can be used to load defaults for any project